VAE in early the 1910's. Spark transmitter controls on the wall to the left, and the receiving apparatus on the desk to the right. (Bowerman photo)

 Drop me a line -->

-In 1911 it was reported that there were 35 marine coast stations, some government others private, between Cordova Alaska to San Diego California.
-Also 112 vessels, private and commercial, on the north Amercian west coast were fitted with wireless.
+By 1911 there were 35 marine coast stations, a mix of government and private, between Cordova Alaska to San Diego California.
+There were 112 vessels on the north American west coast fitted with wireless.

-On this coast, the Union Steamship "Camosun" was the first vessel to be fitted with wireless.
-The Marconi Company installed the equipment in July 1907 in anticipation of the promised coast stations.
-The Marconi Company's policy of no communication with another station unless it too was fitted with that company's equipment, led to the equipment being removed from the "Camosun" eleven months later since the new wireless coast stations were fitted with Shoemaker wireless.
+In July 1907 the Union Steamship "Camosun" was the first vessel on this coast to be fitted with Marconi wireless equipment in anticipation of the promised coast stations.
+The Marconi Company had a strict policy of not communicating with another station, either a ship or a coast, unless it too was fitted with their equipment.
+The new British Columbia marine coast station chain used Shoemaker patent transmitters thus the Camosun's Marconi equipment, being useless for its intended purpose, was removed from the "Camosun" eleven months later.

 Sources